 Thus, even if you speak English fluently, it is worthwhile to go over grammatical concepts and focus on those that you do not usually follow in your everyday life.
 To determine which grammatical concepts you may want to focus on, make a note of which concepts you get stuck on when you take practice tests.

 Still unsure of what grammar rules to study?
-Here’s some helpful SAT grammar rule flaschards.
+Here’s some helpful SAT grammar rule flashcards.

 It is important to note that if English is your second language, you are not at a disadvantage!
-In fact, the new SAT is willing to provide special accommodations for ESL students in order to ensure that everyone is tested fairly.
+In fact, the new SAT provides special accommodations for ESL students in order to ensure that everyone is tested fairly.
 For more information about these accommodations, visit the College Board website.